How to submit a patch

 If your branch gets out of date, you will need to update it:

 If you are willing to change Skia codebase, it’s nice to add a test at the same time.
 Skia has a simple unittest framework so you can add a case to it.

 Test code is located under the ‘tests’ directory.

 See Writing Unit and Rendering Tests for details.

-Unit tests are best, but if your change touches rendering and you can’t think of an automated way to verify the results, consider writing a GM test or a new page of SampleApp.
-Also, if your change is the GPU code, you may not be able to write it as part of the standard unit test suite, but there are GPU-specific testing paths you can extend.
+Unit tests are best, but if your change touches rendering and you can’t think of an automated way to verify the results, consider writing a GM test.
+Also, if your change is in the GPU code, you may not be able to write it as part of the standard unit test suite, but there are GPU-specific testing paths you can extend.

 Submitting a patch

 For your code to be accepted into the codebase, you must complete the Individual Contributor License Agreement.
 You can do this online, and it only takes a minute.
 If you are contributing on behalf of a corporation, you must fill out the Corporate Contributor License Agreement and send it to us as described on that page.
 Add your (or your organization’s) name and contact info to the AUTHORS file as a part of your CL.

 Now that you’ve made a change and written a test for it, it’s ready for the code review!
 Submit a patch and getting it reviewed is fairly easy with depot tools.